Cultural diffusion: The spread of cultural ideas from their place of origin to other regions, groups or nations.

 It is estimated that there is over 6,500 spoken languages in the world today.
 Countries with a large number of indigenous groups tend to have the most languages.
 In Papua New Guinea that only has a population of about 5 million, there are over 800 languages.
 Other countries like Belgium (French and Flemish) and Canada (English and French) are officially bilingual, while others have one predominant language and some minority languages e.g. in France about 500,000 either speak Corsican or Breton.
 The most widely spoke language in the world is Mandarin, followed by English and Spanish.
 The UN has six official languages; Arabic, Mandarin, English, French , Russian and Spanish.
 However, despite the wide variety of languages, many languages are being lost.
 English has become an international language.
 It is the first language used in many international conferences, in business transactions, in media, and in transport.
 It is also the language most commonly taught as a second language.
 Despite many languages being lost, there is a fight to preserve others.
-In Wales in the UK there have been many laws introduced to protect the language, including making it compulsory up to GCSE level in all Welsh school.
+In Wales in the UK there have been many laws introduced to protect the language, including making it compulsory up to in all Welsh high schools.

 newgeography.com – The Decline and Fall of the French Language [25 August 2011]

 TIME – France Bids Adieu to the Word ‘Hashtag’ [30 January 2013]

 Cultural traits – customs